 My second book Build A Fire was published in 2017.
-It features snapshots, in words and photos, of a trip (mostly away from the tourist trail) from Maine to Florida.
+It features snapshots, in words and photos, of a trip (mostly away off the tourist trail) from Maine to Florida.
 See link for more details.

 My first book, Show Me Colour: Notes on love, loss, grief and renewal, was published in 2014.
 It is about my experience of a sudden bereavement, grief and learning to live life again.

 A personal, starkly honest account of what happens when your world is shattered in an instant, of trying to put the pieces back together again, realising many don’t fit (how could they now?) and deciding to try a new path.